randall/trafficserver/doc/admin-guide/files/cache_override.yaml.en.rst

 most one time.
 In other words, you may have both a ``port`` and ``scheme`` in the same rule, but you may not have two ``port``\ s.

-.. _cache-config-format-port:
+.. _cache_override.yaml-format-port:

 ``port``
    Request URL port.

-.. _cache-config-format-scheme:
+.. _cache_override.yaml-format-scheme:

 ``scheme``
    Request URL protocol (http or https).

-.. _cache-config-format-prefix:
+.. _cache_override.yaml-format-prefix:

 ``prefix``
    Prefix in the path part of a URL.

-.. _cache-config-format-suffix:
+.. _cache_override.yaml-format-suffix:

 ``suffix``
    File suffix in the URL.

-.. _cache-config-format-method:
+.. _cache_override.yaml-format-method:

 ``method``
    Request URL method (get, put, post, trace, etc.).

-.. _cache-config-format-time:
+.. _cache_override.yaml-format-time:

 ``time``
    A time range, such as 08:00-14:00.
 Specified using a 24-hour clock in the timezone of the |TS| server.

-.. _cache-config-format-src-ip:
+.. _cache_override.yaml-format-src-ip:

 ``src_ip``
    Client IP address.

-.. _cache-config-format-internal:
+.. _cache_override.yaml-format-internal:

 ``internal``
     A boolean value, ``true`` or ``false``, specifying if the rule should